A Complete Idiot's Guide to Cuba

 Taxi Drivers Once More

 Tipping is generally not done in taxis, unless they are official taxis that use a taximeter (only official taxis have one).
-Otherwise if you negotiate a tariff, it's often an undeclared race where the taxi driver personally earns the fare.
+Otherwise if you negotiate a tariff, it's often a undeclared race where the taxi driver personally earns the fare.
 Some drivers take advantage of newcomers by charging more than they should, some even ask for double!
-There are Cubans who think they are smarter than the rest of the world and consider tourists to be imbeciles, this at least until they travel to another country to reproduce the exact same experience in themselves.
+There are Cubans who think they are smarter than the rest of the world and consider tourists as they were foolish, this at least until they travel to another country to reproduce the exact same experience in themselves.
 Avoid negotiating rates unless your convenience is evident.
 Some taxi drivers don't make much money but you don't know who is who and by the way, you didn't come to Cuba to perform humanitarian missions, nor to lose the respect of those who benefit at your expense!

 Airports in Cuba

-The airport of Havana is 18 kilometers (about 11.18 miles) away from the center and the airport of Santiago de Cuba city is about 15 km (roughly 9.32 miles) far from the downtown.
-And finally the airport of Varadero (the bigger after the airport of Havana), is 10 km (about 6.21 miles) away from the Varadero locality.
+The airport of Havana is 18 kilometers (about 11.18 miles) away from the center and the airport of Santiago de Cuba city is about 15 km (roughly 9.32 miles) far.
+And finally, the airport of Varadero (the bigger after the airport of Havana), is 10 km (about 6.21 miles) away from the Varadero locality.

 IV.
 Precautions